icons8/lunacy-docs/docs/index.md

       excerpt: Learn about tools that will help you create your unique style
       url: '/styling'
       icon: 'design'
-    - title: 'Smart eyedropper'
-      excerpt: How to be quick, efficient and precise when working colors
-      url: '/eyedropper'
-      icon: 'color-dropper'
     - title: 'Symbols'
       excerpt: Explore the power of Lunacy by learning how to use symbols
       url: '/symbols'